NSU: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Northeastern State University requires that you either take the SAT or ACT.
-See the table below for how Northeastern State University’s accepted students have performed on both tests.
+Northwestern State University of Louisiana requires that you either take the SAT or ACT.
+See the table below for how Northwestern State University of Louisiana’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Northeastern State University’s average SAT score is 984 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Northwestern State University of Louisiana’s average SAT score is 990 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Northeastern State University is getting more or less competitive.
+The trend over time helps give insight into whether Northwestern State University of Louisiana is getting more or less competitive.

 |25th Percentile